Check out our Calendar for upcoming events such as Celebrating CT’s Apples, You Have Gall!, Teacher Day, and so much more.

 There are many options for outdoor recreation on the White Memorial Foundation’s 4,000 acres and 35 miles of trails.
 The grounds are open seven days a week and no fee is charged for use of the trails.

-Riding bicycles of any type is allowed on designated gravel WMF roads and other roads throughout the property (refer to property map) provided the following rules are adhered to:
+Riding bicycles is allowed on designated gravel WMF roads and other roads throughout the property (refer to property map) provided the following rules are adhered to:

 * There are no single-track bike trails; please observe “No Horses/No Bikes” signs on hiking trails.